A common question I get is “do you need tickets for the Sistine Chapel?”

 Free entrance to the Sistine Chapel and Vatican Museums

-Free visits of the Vatican Museums on the last Sunday of every month have been suspended.
+The Vatican Museums are free to visit on the last Sunday of every month.

 The museum is free to visit for people which have a certified invalidity of more than 74%.
 For non self-sufficient visitors, the free entry is extended also to the person accompanying them.

 Keep in mind that the free tickets for disabled visitors can’t be booked online.
 You will have to get your ticket at the Special Permits or Reception desk in the entrance hall of the museum, but to get that you will need to show a certificate of invalidity.
 These tickets are skip the line.